yarahhhhhh/youtube_vid_summary/readme.md

 # Video Summarizer Overview
 This is my first attempt at building a complete end-to-end application using a FastAPI backend, an OpenRouter LLM integration, and a React frontend.
 The backend and frontend run as separate modules.
+I mainly coded this because I wanted to attempt web development, so I could ease myself into making UIs.

 ![Summary App1](images/base_app.png)